jpreston-alt/README-generator/README.md

 ​
 If you have any questions about the repo, open an issue or contact me:

-On GitHub: [jpreston-alt](https://api.github.com/users/jpreston-alt) | Via Email: joanna
+On GitHub: [jpreston-alt](https://api.github.com/users/jpreston-alt) | Via Email: joannappreston@gmail.com

 ![user image](https://avatars1.githubusercontent.com/u/58855401?v=4&s=100)